-In addition to a structured curriculum in all content areas, WRES offers the following supplemental instructional programs and opportunities to assist students in learning:
+In addition to a structured curriculum in all content areas.
+Belair offers the following supplemental instructional programs and opportunities to assist students in learning.
+This list is not all inclusive:

 - Accelerated Reader---A program used as an incentive for students to read and to increase student comprehension for students in grades K-5. - iReady---A computer-based program designed for individual students needs in reading and math.
 This program is used at school to support instruction and enhance students' knowledge and skills.
 It is also available for use at home.
-This program monitors students' performance and makes adjustments to instruction based on students' performance. - Locally developed benchmarks---Tests administered two or three times each school year in order to monitor student progress and inform teachers of student performance and needs. - MyOn---A personalized literacy environment that incorporates: - o A state-of-the art learning platform - o Enhanced digital reading content - o Daily news articles written for students - o The Lexile® Framework for Reading - o Cutting-edge literacy tools - o Embedded metrics to monitor activity and growth

-- STAR Reading---A progress monitoring piece used to place students on appropriate Reading levels for Accelerated Reader. - Study Island---An online supplemental skill builder used to provide supplemental instruction/skills in Reading and Math for grades K-5.
+This program monitors students' performance and makes adjustments to instruction based on students' performance. - Locally developed benchmarks---Tests administered three times each school year in order to monitor student progress and inform teachers of student performance and needs. - MyOn---A personalized literacy environment that incorporates: - A state-of-the art learning platform - Enhanced digital reading content - Daily news articles written for students - The Lexile® Framework for Reading - Cutting-edge literacy tools - Embedded metrics to monitor activity and growth - Brain Pop/Brain Pop, Jr.--Provides engaging learning games, animated movies and activities designed with relevance, depth and humor to encourage student learning.
+Students are challenged to reflect, make connections, and engage in deeper, curiosity-driven learning. - STAR Reading---A progress monitoring piece used to place students on appropriate Reading levels for Accelerated Reader. - Study Island---An online supplemental skill builder used to provide supplemental instruction/skills in Reading and Math for grades K-5.
 This program is accessible from home.